-We consider that the qualified exemption set out in Section 31 (Law Enforcement) subsection(1)(a) applies to the remaining information requested.
-Therefore, we have decided to withhold the information.
+We consider that the qualified exemption set out in Section 31 (Law enforcement) subsection (1)(a).
 In applying this exemption, we have had to balance the public interest in withholding the information against the interest in favour of disclosure.

 Factors in favour of disclosure